 - Freshly grated Parmigiano-Reggiano cheese, at the table

-- 1. Heat the oil and 6 tablespoons of the butter in a heavy 5-quart over medium heat until the butter melts and stops foaming.
+- 1. Heat the oil and 6 tablespoons butter in a heavy 5-quart over medium heat until the butter melts and stops foaming.
 Drop in the onion and cook, stirring frequently, until it has become translucent, about 5 minutes.

 - 2. Dump in the celery and carrot and cook for 2 minutes, stirring the vegetables to coat them well with the fat.